Changissnz/nu_merchant_principal/README.md

 the second part of Shifty and Shifting Alliances.
 The concept, with its many insufficiencies, does still discriminately serves the purposes of its proponents and opponents, alike.
 The constant is a localizable categorization of a matter's monoticity.
+Users of risk-dumping techniques typically focus on the stabilization of their states and processes.